oracle-livelabs/developer/ai-optimizer/server/server.md

 ## Introduction

-In this lab, you will test the API Server functionality.
-The AI Optimizer is powered by an API Server to allow for any client to access its features.
-The API Server can be run as part of the provided AI Optimizer GUI client or as a separate, independent process.
+In this lab, you will test the functionality of the API Server.
+The AI Optimizer uses an API Server to make its features accessible to external clients.
+You can run the API Server either as part of the AI Optimizer GUI client or as a standalone process.

 Estimated Time: -- minutes